Frequently asked questions

 What ports does Alpacon use?

 Alpacon only requires outbound HTTPS (port 443).
-No inbound ports need to be opened, significantly reducing your attack surface.
+No inbound ports need to be opened, which significantly reduces the attack surface.

 How do I install the Alpacon agent?